 These in-depth analyses provide evidence and data to inform you how well your company’s social media presence is being managed and how much influence you really have over your community.
 We will also estimate what kind of return you are currently getting and what you might expect should you implement our recommendations.
 Audits can include competitor analysis; what they’re doing well and what they’re not and what your opportunities are.
 This is important in developing your social media strategy.

-The fact is that the quality of in-house social media management varies wildly, as it does from non-specialist digital marketing agencies.
+The reality is that the quality of in-house social media management varies wildly, as it does from non-specialist digital marketing agencies.
 Often the responsibilities are offloaded to junior members of the marketing team or traditional marketers who use social media, not as a conversational tool, but simply another platform to distribute self-promotional, unengaging, messages.

 But, seriously, do I really need a social media audit?
 What’s the worst that can be happening?